-A reporting obligation is imposed on halibut, Cod, Wolfish and redfish.
-The number of fish caught by species after their fishing day, NOT the number of weight, should be reported.
+A reporting obligation is imposed on halibut, Cod, Wolfish and Redfish.
+The number of fish caught by species after their fishing day, not the number of weight, should be reported.

 At all of our Nordic sea Angling destinations in Norway, there will be a computer or Ipad available where all guests must register this after finishing for the day.
 We have developed a very user-friendly programme for this, so it will not be so time-consuming for your guests.

 It is, of course, a change for us organisers and you the guests, but when the sea fishing has grown considerably in the last few years in Norway, we want an overview of the overall catch.

 In most parts of the world, sport fishing is now fairly regulated and there is nothing unusual about reporting obligations either, Norway has been in all honesty a step behind.

 Now we are hardly the anglers, who are the big culprit in the depletion of our seas, but we can and will set a good example and it is good that there are new rules that are hampering dishonest operators in the industry.

 However, I hope governments around the world also re-think about allowing the large-scale commercial to continue in the same way as now…